OspreyProject/Osprey/.github/PRIVACY.md

 Protection does not itself store these requests or associate them with your identity.

 Requests may be sent to the provider's API directly, or to Osprey's own proxy server hosted in New York, NY, which then forwards the request to the provider.
-In either case, Osprey does not log or store any personally identifiable information.
-IP addresses are hashed and not stored, and the proxy server logs only aggregate request counts (requests per minute and a running total, per provider) for operational purposes.
-No IPs, URLs, or any user-supplied content are included.
+IP addresses are hashed and not stored.
+The proxy server logs user-supplied content in limited circumstances: the submitted URL may be logged when an upstream provider rejects it with a 400 response, and the hostname may appear in error logs on internal failures or blocked connection attempts.
+These logs are operational only and are not stored, shared, or associated with your identity.
+The proxy server also logs aggregate request counts (requests per minute and a running total, per provider).
+No IP addresses or request bodies are ever logged.
 The source code is open-source and [available for review on GitHub here.](https://github.com/OspreyProject/OspreyProxy)

 ## Third-Party Services